 The licensee must ensure that at least one educator currently certified in first aid and age-appropriate cardiopulmonary resuscitation (CPR) is present at any and all times when children are in care.

-CPR training must be renewed annually.
+CPR training must be renewed prior to the expiration date listed on the CPR certificate.

 Only educators who are currently certified in first aid and CPR may provide first aid and CPR.